Set Current Location

 This museum focuses on the more than 400 years of history in this part of what is now known as Western Texas.
 It is one of the three city-operated museums, the other two include the Museum of Art and the Museum of Archaeology.
 The permanent exhibits include artifacts and documents that present the past as well as the city's present development.
 The exhibits are spread over more than 44,000-sq. ft. of space and since the admission is free, it provides a cheap, interesting education on how this part of the Southwest was settled.

-El Paso's International Museum of Art is located in the Turney Mansion, a stately estate which was built at the turn of the 20th-Century.
+El Paso's International Museum of Art is located in the Turney Mansion, a stately estate which was built at the turn of the 20th Century.
 The museum contains a number of permanent exhibits, some of which include African and Western art, works by William Kolliker and galleries that highlight the Mexican Revolution.
-Of course, there's a small gift shop where you can purchase a peculiar, unique gift for someone.
-Visit the website to see what exhibits are currently on display as well as to find out more information.
+There is also a small gift shop where you can purchase a unique gift for someone.

 Located on the University of Texas at El Paso (UTEP) campus, this museum offers the perfect educational experience with a bit of fun.
 The museum focuses on the history of the area's native population, while the garden has over 600 species of plants native to the Chihuahuan Desert.